What you should know

 Suing for medical malpractice can take a long time — often two to five years or more from start to finish.

 If you are concerned about a doctor’s conduct or the treatment you received, you can make a complaint to the College of Physicians and Surgeons of BC, the governing body for doctors in the province.
 There is no time limit for complaining to the College.
 And you can do this at the same time as you sue for malpractice.
 The College cannot order a doctor to pay you money — only a court can do that.
 But they can discipline the doctor or have them take remedial steps.
-Our information on if you have a problem with a doctor (no. 423) explains how to make a complaint.
+We explain how to make a complaint about a doctor.